Cervicobrachialgia or cervical radiculopathy

 What is cervicobrachialgia or cervical radiculopathy?

-It is a condition where you have pain that starts in the neck and radiates down the arm.
-The pain may be accompanied by numbness, tingling, or weakness in the arm.
+Cervicobrachialgia refers to pain that originates in the neck and radiates down the arm.
+This pain may be accompanied by numbness, tingling, or weakness in the arm.
 It is a specific type of neck pain that involves nerve irritation.

 What is the difference between cervicobrachialgia and radiculopathy?

-In both injuries, you experience pain in the neck that then radiates down the arm (or vice versa).
-The symptoms are often the same.
+In both conditions, you experience pain that starts in the neck and radiates down the arm.
+The symptoms are often similar, but the terms have slightly different meanings.

-It is referred to as radiculopathy if one or more nerves in the neck are determined to be irritated or compressed.
-This is the more accurate medical term.
+Radiculopathy is the term used when one or more nerves in the neck are determined to be irritated or compressed.
+It is the more precise medical term that confirms nerve damage.

-The term cervicobrachialgia is used to describe symptoms (neck pain that radiates into the arm) without necessarily confirming that a nerve is compressed.
+The term cervicobrachialgia describes the symptoms (neck pain that radiates into the arm) without necessarily confirming that a nerve is compressed.

 In practice, the two terms are often used interchangeably.
 What really matters is to properly assess the cause of your pain in order to treat it effectively.

-There is often (but not always) pain or stiffness in the neck or in the shoulder blade and shoulder area.
-The pain also radiates into one or both arms and may manifest as:
+The clinical presentation varies from person to person.
+Often, but not always, you will feel pain or stiffness in the neck, shoulder blade, or shoulder area.
+The pain also radiates into one or both arms and can manifest in different ways.

 In general, neck movements and certain arm movements trigger the pain.
 This is normal, as these movements can increase pressure on the irritated nerve.